SaiNageswarS/go-api-boot/README.md

 Boot utils provide other grpc common utils used in API development.

 ### Streaming Util
-For uploading images using client-side streaming, below API can be used to receive entire image data bytes.
+For uploading files using client-side streaming, below API can be used to receive entire file data bytes.
+The API saves stream of bytes to an in-memory buffer and returns type of the stream.

+Input Validations:
+- Acceptable MimeTypes: One can send list of acceptable mime-types as input parameter.
+This will be checked against header of the upload stream.
+If stream doesn't match acceptable mime-types, it will reject upload as soon as first 512 bytes are received.
+- MaxFileSize: Users can set max upload size limit.
+If stream size exceeds limit, upload will be rejected.

 ```
 Proto:
 rpc UploadProfileImage(stream UploadImageRequest) returns (UploadImageResponse) {}